Loa loa filariasis: Epidemiology

-In Central and West Africa, initiatives to control onchocerciasis involve mass treatment with Ivermectin.
-However, these regions typically have high rates of co-infection with both L. loa and O. volvulus, and mass treatment with Ivermectin can have SAE.
-These include hemorrhage of the conjunctiva and retina, heamaturia, and other encephalopathies that are all attributed to the initial L. loa microfilarial load in the patient prior to treatment.
-Studies have sought to delineate the sequence of events following Ivermectin treatment that lead to neurologic SAE and sometimes death, while also trying to understand the mechanisms of adverse reactions to develop more appropriate treatments.
+In Central and West Africa, initiatives to control onchocerciasis involve mass treatment with ivermectin.
+However, these regions typically have high rates of co-infection with both L. loa and O. volvulus, and mass treatment with ivermectin can have SAE.
+These include hemorrhage of the conjunctiva and retina, hematuria, and other encephalopathies that are all attributed to the initial L. loa microfilarial load in the patient before treatment.
+Studies have sought to delineate the sequence of events following ivermectin treatment that lead to neurologic SAE and sometimes death, while also trying to understand the mechanisms of adverse reactions to develop more appropriate treatments.

-In a study looking at mass Ivermectin treatment in Cameroon, one of the greatest endemic regions for both onchocerciasis and loiasis, a sequence of events in the clinical manifestation of adverse effects was outlined.
+In a study looking at mass ivermectin treatment in Cameroon, one of the greatest endemic regions for both onchocerciasis and loiasis, a sequence of events in the clinical manifestation of adverse effects was outlined.

 It was noted that the patients used in this study had a L. loa microfilarial load of greater than 3,000 per ml of blood.

-Within 12–24 hours post-Ivermectin treatment (D1), individuals complained of fatigue, anorexia, and headache, joint and lumbar pain—a bent forward walk was characteristic during this initial stage accompanied by fever.
+Within 12–24 hours post-ivermectin treatment (D1), individuals complained of fatigue, anorexia, headache, joint, and lumbar pain—a bent forward walk was characteristic during this initial stage accompanied by fever.
 Stomach pain and diarrhea were also reported in several individuals.

 By day 2 (D2), many patients experienced confusion, agitation, dysarthria, mutism and incontinence.
 Some cases of coma were reported as early as D2.
 The severity of adverse effects increased with higher microfilarial loads.
-Hemorrhaging of the eye, particularly the retinal and conjunctiva regions, is another common sign associated with SAE of Ivermectin treatment in patients with L. loa infections and is observed between D2 and D5 post-treatment.
+Hemorrhaging of the eye, particularly the retinal and conjunctiva regions, is another common sign associated with SAE of ivermectin treatment in patients with L. loa infections and is observed between D2 and D5 post-treatment.
 This can be visible for up to 5 weeks following treatment and has increased severity with higher microfilarial loads.

-Haematuria and proteinuria have also been observed following Ivermectin treatment, but this is common when using Ivermectin to treat onchocerciasis.
-The effect is exacerbated when there are high L. loa microfilarial loads however, and microfilariae can be observed in the urine occasionally.
-Generally, patients recovered from SAE within 6–7 months post-Ivermectin treatment; however, when their complications were unmanaged and patients were left bed-ridden, death resulted due to gastrointestinal bleeding, septic shock, and large abscesses.
+Haematuria and proteinuria have also been observed following ivermectin treatment, but this is common when using ivermectin to treat onchocerciasis.
+The effect is exacerbated when there are high L. loa microfilarial loads, however, microfilariae can be observed in the urine occasionally.
+Generally, patients recovered from SAE within 6–7 months post-ivermectin treatment; however, when their complications were unmanaged and patients were left bedridden, death resulted due to gastrointestinal bleeding, septic shock, and large abscesses.